chensong1995/CSILRoomManagement/README.md

   4. After your request is received, the availability of the machine will be updated in no more than 1 minute
   5. A sample client program is implemented as /reporter/reporter.py

+##Bookings

+In the booking system, users can book a room for a particular period.
+Users can also make batch bookings, for example, one can book a room for 2:00 pm to 3:00 pm every Monday.
+Calendar GUI and table views are both provided.
+Users can book a room and manage their booking records.

+###Book a room
+Users can choose a room by clicking the corresponding grid.
+If a grid is yellow, it means the room is under maintenance, while green grids represent available rooms.
+Users can check the calendar of every room, but they can only book an available room.

+For each room, the website uses a calendar to display all its booking records.
+Batch bookings are colored by green, while regular bookings are colored by blue.
+Users can choose a period and create a booking record.
+A title is required for each booking.
+If the user decides to make a batch booking, he must specify a date when this booking starts, a date when this booking ends.
+The user also has to declare on which days of a week this booking will happen.

+###Manage bookings

+Users can check all their bookings through Manage Bookings page.
+Although Non-administrative users are not allowed to edit their bookings, they can delete their bookings.

+###My Calendar

+Our system provides each user with a calendar view.
+Users can check or delete their bookings through the calendar view if they prefer calendar GUI to the table view.

 ## Announcements
 * This module allows administrators to make announcements to all users.
 Each announcement is stored as an HTML string in the database, and can be edited by the tinymce editor (https://www.tinymce.com/).
 * We already imported the real announcements from http://www.sfu.ca/computing/about/support/csil.html to our system.

 ## Lab Policies
 * The policy module is implemented as a special announcement.
 It is separated as a standalone module because lab policies are different from announcements semantically.

+##iCal feed
+Our system generates iCal feed for each user.
+A user can use this iCal feed in their calendar Apps.
+Our iCal feed supports Google Calendar, iCal, Outlook, etc.